Iain Lee: Other work

-Lee formerly wrote a gaming column for MSN.co.uk, as well as recording monthly podcasts.
+Lee currently writes a column in the Retro Gamer magazine.
+He wrote a gaming column for MSN.co.uk, as well as recording monthly podcasts.
 He has also appeared on XLeague.tv discussing video games.

 Lee has appeared on BBC Radio 4's Loose Ends, and presented the official Big Brother radio show with co-host Gemma Cairney, entitled Big Brother's Big Ears.
 Lee has also been heard as a continuity announcer on the TV channel Dave.

 In August 2007, Lee launched a podcast entitled Iain Lee Presents...
 Shindiggery.
 It ended in November 2008.

 In 2009, Lee took part in an experimental comedy performance by artists Iain Forsyth and Jane Pollard in Sheffield called Performer.
 Audience.
 Fuck Off, a spin-off to the Performer/Audience/Mirror originally conceived in 1975 by American artist Dan Graham, whereby the performer does their act behind a mirror reflecting the audience.

 In February 2012, Lee launched The Iain Lee Pocket Radio Show, a podcast similar in style to his radio shows but utilised various social media platforms for content.
 Most of it featured conversations with listeners via phone calls or Skype chats.
 Listeners were also invited to interact with the show by sending AudioBoos to be included in the recording.
 The podcast also included Lee interviewing guests and celebrity news with Elisa Roche.

 Lee had a cameo role in a music video for the British IBM's self-titled single, released in 2012.

-In 2015, Lee and Glenn Gretlund had formed 7a Records, an independent record label specialising in obscure recordings by The Monkees and the group's members.
+In 2015, Lee and Glenn Gretlund formed 7a Records, an independent record label specialising in obscure recordings by The Monkees and the group's members.
 In 2020, Lee sold his share of the company.